mnmnotmail/website/volunteered.md

 so it's been a runaway success for the attackers, and a disaster for millions of victims.
 Accepting this state of affairs&mdash;now _that's_ crazy.

-Furthermore, a majority of 1 billion knowledge workers are plugged into multiple messaging services, and groupware apps that issue notifications.
+Furthermore, a majority of email users are plugged into other messaging services, discussion sites, and groupware apps.
-At least 90 million[^90] have replaced email wherever possible with Slack and MS Teams.
+At least 90 million[^90] have replaced email where possible with Slack and MS Teams.
+We no longer need an Internet-wide messaging system that makes everyone on it accessible to everyone else without consent or limits.

 Sunsetting SMTP is clearly necessary and feasible.
 But email is a foundational Internet application[^ia];